Charleston Southern Buccaneers

-The Charleston Southern Buccaneers are the athletic teams that represent Charleston Southern University, located in North Charleston, South Carolina, in intercollegiate sports at the Division I level of the National Collegiate Athletic Association (NCAA), primarily competing in the Big South Conference since the 1983–84 academic year.
-The football program competes in the FCS, formerly known as I-AA.
+The Charleston Southern Buccaneers are the athletic teams that represent Charleston Southern University, located in North Charleston, South Carolina, in intercollegiate sports at the Division I ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Big South Conference since the 1983–84 academic year; while its football program competes in the FCS, formerly known as I-AA.

 Charleston Southern competes in sixteen intercollegiate varsity sports.
 Men's sports include baseball, basketball, cross country, football, golf, and track and field (indoor and outdoor); while women's sports include basketball, cross country, golf, soccer, softball, tennis, track and field (indoor and outdoor), and volleyball.
+Women's flag football will be added in the 2027–28 school year.
 Other sports formerly offered by the Buccaneers include men's soccer and men's tennis.